EXXETA/wordpress-plugin-donations/README.md

 **NOTE:** Currently this plugin is in German language available only.

+Do you have questions, want to request a feature or do you found a bug? [-> Create issues!](https://github.com/EXXETA/wordpress-plugin-donations/issues)

 ### Features
 - **Five donation campaigns** are officially supported
 - Providing banner content in two variants (small and normal) for easy integration into your shop: